magicoli/reclaim-details/README.md

 ### That's It!

 No configuration needed.
 The library will:
-- ✅ Auto-detect your plugin
+- Auto-detect your plugin
-- ✅ Parse your `readme.txt` file
+- Parse your `readme.txt` file
-- ✅ Add "View details" link to your plugin row
+- Add "View details" link to your plugin row
-- ✅ Display WordPress.org-style popup with your content
+- Display WordPress.org-style popup with your content

-## 📋 **How It Works**
+## How It Works

 ### Before: Generic Plugin Row
 ```